lreynolds188/ATechSol/docs/about/LibreOffice.md

 title: LibreOffice
 ---

 LibreOffice is the successor to OpenOffice.
-It is a free and open source office suite that features word, spreadsheet, presentation, diagram, database, formula, and chart processing.
+It is an open source office suite that features word, spreadsheet, presentation, diagram, database, formula, and chart processing.
+Available on all desktop devices it is dark mode compatible and takes the pain and cost out of modifying your business or personal documents.

 [<img alt="LibreOffice Writer Preview" src="/img/LibreOffice.png" />](https://www.libreoffice.org)